 Similar conceptualization is found in paranoia, the ‘unfounded thoughts that others are deliberately intending to cause harm (Murphy et al, 2018)’.
 Although paranoia is a cardinal symptom of psychosis, paranoid beliefs are ubiquitous in the general population (Freeman, 2005) and exist on a continuum (Elahi et al, 2017; van Os, 2003).
 Negative schemas about the self and others have been implicated in paranoid thoughts.
 Freeman et al (2002) asserted that the combination of negative schematic beliefs of self and that of others gave rise to the emergence of paranoid thoughts.
 A paranoid individual might interpret ambiguous information (like stares from strangers or reactions from surrounding others) as negative, which activates negative schematic beliefs of self as weak versus others as dangerous.
 Anxiety also plays a role as elevated vigilance to the surrounding others.
 It is such a combined schema activation that leaves an individual not only feelings of being vulnerable but also being at risk of harm (Humphrey et al, 2021).
 Studies of interpretation bias in paranoia have important implications as more severe paranoid appraisals entail more psychotic-like experiences; the most severe paranoid ideations might underly the development of persecutory delusions and hence the risk of psychosis onset (van Os, 2003).

+Despite the association between negative interpretation biases and the respective psychological disorders has been well established, whether negative interpretation biases precede psychological symptoms remains unclear.
+Negative interpretation biases and psychological symptoms might exert reciprocal influence over one another.
+In other words, psychological symptoms might affect how we perceive the world, while at the same time, negative interpretation biases contribute to more psychological symptoms.
+For example, mood induction study conducted by Liu et al (2019) showed that induced anxiety increased attentional biases to negative content, indicating pathway from psychological states to cognitive biases might exist.
+To date, there is no longitudinal study assessing temporal precedence in the relationship between negative interpretation biases and psychological symptoms.

-Shared characteristics of cognitive models in depression and paranoia have intrigued researchers to study whether bias modification can reduce both internalizing symptoms and paranoid thoughts.
+Given negative interpretation biases appear to be a shared cognitive mechanism in both internalizing symptoms and paranoid thoughts, there have been attempts to see whether bias modification can reduce both internalizing symptoms and paranoid thoughts.
 One study found that compassion intervention targeting negative emotions in a subclinical sample with psychotic symptoms could reduce paranoid thoughts (Lincoln, Hohenhaus & Hartmann, 2013).
-The underlying hypothesis was that, since depressive schema activation could trigger attentional biases that led to more paranoid thoughts (Provencio et al, 2011), bias modification could alleviate paranoid concerns by preventing schema activation.
-In this vein, internalizing symptoms and paranoid thoughts might share overlapping triggers of schema activation.
-However, few studies have worked on whether one type of interpretation bias (e.g. depression) might associate with another type of psychological symptoms (e.g. paranoid thoughts) and contribute to vulnerability to co-morbid psychological conditions.
+The underlying hypothesis was that, since depressive schema activation could trigger attentional biases that led to more paranoid thoughts (Provencio et al, 2011), bias modification could alleviate paranoid concerns by preventing depressive schema activation.
+This highlights two points.
+First, internalizing symptoms might trigger negative interpretation biases for psychosis and contribute to more paranoid thoughts.
+Second, internalizing symptoms and paranoid thoughts might have overlapping triggers of schema activation.

+However, few studies have worked on whether one type of psychological symptom (e.g. depression) would be associated with another type of interpretation bias (e.g. interpretation bias for psychosis) and contribute to psychological symptoms in another spectrum (e.g. paranoid thoughts).
+There is also no study working on whether one type of interpretation bias (e.g. for depression) would be associated with another type of psychological symptoms (paranoid thoughts), and contribute to vulnerability to comorbid psychological conditions.
 Although this link has not yet been established, recent studies did highlight the correlation between depressive symptoms and paranoia (Mortiz et al, 2017; Salokangas et al, 2016).
 Depressive symptoms were also frequent among first-episode psychosis patients (Sönmez et al, 2016), and predicted poorer long-term prognosis in individuals at high risk for psychosis (Deng et al, 2021).